 2. spend over 10,000 hours / 10 years of specific practice in order to master it.

-I personally agree with this research but as a parent of two girls I cannot help noticing that there are actually differences that people are born with: my younger daughter seems to be catching up with many things a lot easier as long as they are physical activities while my older daughter loves and excels in mental tasks: reading, math etc.
+I personally agree with this research but as a parent of two girls I cannot help but notice that there are differences that people are born with: my younger daughter seems to be catching up with many things a lot easier as long as they are physical activities while my older daughter loves and excels in mental tasks: reading, math, etc.

 Just like one of my fellow teaching pros once said to his student: “Ok, Mary, this is how you hit a one-handed backhand.
 From now on, all you have to do is repeat this 3,000 times and you’ll have a great backhand!”